thinkgradient/MachineLearningOps/README.md

 ## Create Azure Machine Learning service workspace

-Once you have access to an Azrue account follow the steps below to create an Azure Machine Learning workspace.
+Once you have access to an Azure account follow the steps below to create an Azure Machine Learning workspace.

 1. In your Azure portal, click **Create a resource**
 2. In the **Search the Marketplace** textbox, type: ***Machine Learning*** and select **Machine Learning service workspace** from the drop down list.